-Seminal book advocating the radical redesign of the business process of a company (as opposed to evolutionary improvements)

-A business process is a collection of activities that take one or more kinds of input and create an output that is of value to the customer

-- Hammer & Champy (1993)
+Seminal book advocating the radical redesign of the business process of a company (as opposed to evolutionary improvements) A business process is a collection of activities that take one or more kinds of input and create an output that is of value to the customer - Hammer & Champy (1993)

 How vs What

 The main innovation is the shift of focus on the business logic of the process (how work is done), instead of the product perspective (what is done)

+Keywords

+Hammer & Champy: collection, input, output

+Process orientation roots (1990's)
-The transformation that occurs in the process should add value to the input and create an output that is more useful and effective to the recipient

-A process is a set of linked activities that take an input and transform it to create an output.
+The transformation that occurs in the process should add value to the input and create an output that is more useful and effective to the recipient A process is a set of linked activities that take an input and transform it to create an output.

 - Johansson et al. (1993)

-Processes as structured sets of activities designed to produce a specific output for a particular market

-A process is a specific ordering of work activities across time and space, with a beginning and an end.

-- Davenport (1993)

-More from Davenport

-Unless designers or participants can agree on the way work is and should be structured, it will be very difficult to systematically improve, or effect innovation in, that work

-Following a structured process is generally a good thing, and there is nothing inherently slow or inefficient about acting along process lines

-Davenport: structure, ordering, time, space, begin, end

-More from Davenport

-Processes that are clearly structured are amenable to measurement in a variety of dimensions have cost, time, output quality, and customer satisfaction

-When we reduce cost or increase customer satisfaction, we have bettered the process itself

-More from Davenport

-Processes also need clearly defined owners to be responsible for design and execution.
+Keywords

+Hammer & Champy: collection, input, output

+Johansson et al.: recipient, linked

+Process orientation roots (1990's)

+Processes as structured sets of activities designed to produce a specific output for a particular market A process is a specific ordering of work activities across time and space, with a beginning and an end. - Davenport (1993) More from Davenport Unless designers or participants can agree on the way work is and should be structured, it will be very difficult to systematically improve, or effect innovation in, that work Following a structured process is generally a good thing, and there is nothing inherently slow or inefficient about acting along process lines Keywords Hammer & Champy: collection, input, output Johansson et al.: recipient, linked Davenport: structure, ordering, time, space, begin, end More from Davenport Processes that are clearly structured are amenable to measurement in a variety of dimensions have cost, time, output quality, and customer satisfaction When we reduce cost or increase customer satisfaction, we have bettered the process itself More from Davenport Processes also need clearly defined owners to be responsible for design and execution.
 Ownership must be seen as an additional or alternative dimension of the organizational structure.
 During periods of radical process change, ownership takes precedence over other organizational structures.
 Otherwise process owners will not have the power or legitimacy needed to implement process designs that violate organizational charts and norms

+Keywords

+Hammer & Champy: collection, input, output

+Johansson et al.: recipient, linked

 Davenport: structure, ordering, time, space, begin, end, measurement, ownership

+Process orientation roots (1990's)

 Some processes result in a product or service that is received by an organization's external customer.
 We call these production processes.

-Other processes produce products that are invisible to the external customer but essential to the effective management of the business.

-- Rummler & Brache (1995)
+Other processes produce products that are invisible to the external customer but essential to the effective management of the business. - Rummler & Brache (1995) Primary process Produce company's products (production processes) Customer-oriented, even if sometimes the customer is not known in advance Generate income for the company Examples: raw materials purchase, service sale, design and engineering, distribution Secondary process Support primary processes (support processes)

-Primary process

-Produce company's products (production processes)

-Customer-oriented, even if sometimes the customer is not known in advance

-Generate income for the company

-Examples: raw materials purchase, service sale, design and engineering, distribution

-Secondary process

-Support primary processes (support processes)

-Examples: machinery purchase and maintenance, personnel management (recruitment and selection, training, work appraisal, payrolls, dismissal), financial administration, marketing
+Examples: machinery purchase and maintenance, personnel management (recruitment and selection, training, work appraisal, payrolls, dismissal), financial administration, marketing Tertiary process Direct and coordinate primary and secondary ones (managerial processes) Fix objectives, allocated resources and preconditions for the managers of other processes Examples: maintenance of contracts with financiers and other stakeholders

-Tertiary process

-Direct and coordinate primary and secondary ones (managerial processes)

-Fix objectives, allocated resources and preconditions for the managers of other processes

-Examples: maintenance of contracts with financiers and other stakeholders
+Keywords

+Hammer & Champy: collection, input, output

+Johansson et al.: recipient, linked

 Davenport: structure, ordering, time, space, begin, end, measurement, ownership, innovation enabling

-Rummler & Brache: production, support, managerial
+Rummler & Brache: production processes, support processes, managerial processes

 Summing up

-Definability

-Processes must have clearly defined boundaries, input and output
+Definability Processes must have clearly defined boundaries, input and output

-Structured

-Processes wrap up a collection of tasks
+Structured Processes wrap up a collection of tasks

-Ordered

-Process tasks are ordered according to their position in time and space
+Ordered Process tasks are ordered according to their position in time and space